A-Z of Recycling

 Decorations - Reuse them or make new ones from recycled materials.

 Detergents - Use refill schemes offered by many manufacturers.
-The plastic bottles can be recycled through some council kerbside recycling schemes or recycling banks.
+The cardboard boxes and plastic bottles can be recycled in your household recycling bin.
+Plastic boxes for wash tabs cannot be recycled, so reuse, refill or avoid.

 DIY materials - When planning DIY projects, think about how you will dispose of the waste.
 Try and offer things for reuse wherever possible.
-A limited amount (one item or one 80l sack a week) of DIY waste can be taken to Norfolk County Council's Main Recycling Centres for free, or pay as you throw for larger amounts at one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+A limited amount (one item or one 80l sack a week) of DIY waste can be taken to Norfolk County Council's Main Recycling Centres for free, or pay as you throw for larger amounts at one of the eight Main Plus Recycling Centres at Caister, Dereham, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
 For large projects contact a skip company or similar.

 Duvets - Local Animal shelters and similar operations may be glad of any bedding you could donate.
-Alternatively old duvets can be placed in your rubbish.
+Alternatively old duvets can be placed in your rubbish bin or taken to the Main Recycling Centres and placed in the waste to landfill container.

 DVDs - can be reused via charity shops etc. or sold on www.musicmagpie.co.uk (see CDs above)Back to top ^